 There are many industries where ISO 22301 certification is a contractual requirement.
 For some it can be an essential tool for gaining the advantage over competitors and demonstrating enhanced credibility in relation to environmental performance.

 ISO 22301 Business Continuity standard outlines the requirements for setting up and managing an effective Business Continuity Management System (BCMS).
 This is a rapidly emerging standard and the expected take-up of certification within the supply chain will mean; that companies will need to implement ISO 22301 business continuity plans much quicker than expected.
 Or else face losing business to their competitors.

-ISO22301 provides the framework to undertake risk assessment and implement contingency plans to reduce or eliminate mass disruption to business.
-Whether the disaster be caused by fire flood or even terrorism.
+ISO22301 provides the framework to undertake a risk assessment and implement contingency plans to reduce or eliminate mass disruption to business.
+Whether the disaster is caused by fire flood or even terrorism.